 Len Tau (Taunyane) and Jan Mashiani, two of the workers in the “Boer War Spectacle” entered the marathon and became the first black participants from Africa in the Olympics.

 The marathon started on Tuesday, August 30 at 2:30 p.m.
 Thirty-two athletes from four nations lined up to run the over 40 km (or close to 25 mile) race that included seven large hills.

 The conditions were brutal.
 The summer day was hot (32° C or 90° F) and humid, and the only water stops on the route were at mile 6 and mile 12.
 The roads were dusty from the horses and automobiles that were clearing the way – making it difficult for the runners to breathe.
 Only 14 racers completed the marathon.

 Len Tau (#35) finished in ninth place, while Jan Mashiani (#36) came in twelfth.
 Legend has it that one or both of them ran barefooted and were chased off course by a dog.

 Another South African, Robert “Bob” Harris, dropped out of the race.

-There are other stories from this marathon that make it one of the most interesting races in Olympic history.
+Other stories from this marathon make it one of the most interesting races in Olympic history.